Events Calendar

 REFLECTION RIDING Arboretum and Nature Center, 400 Garden Rd, Chattanooga, TN, 37419 Map

-Public Welcome Paid Event Program/Speaker Presentation Nature Walk/Hike Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains
+Paid Event Public Welcome Program/Speaker Presentation Nature Walk/Hike Wheelchair Accessible Public Restroom Free Public Parking Drinking Fountains

 This course features an engaging Apple Keynote presentation exploring the art and science of cultivating a moss lawn or garden.
 Topics will include how to establish and maintain a thriving moss landscape, as well as the essential role mosses play in the environment.
 Weather and time permitting, we will also venture into the natural beauty of Reflection Riding to observe mosses in their native habitat.